Dealing with grief and supports that are available

 Oliver shares how he dealt with his brother's suicide

-Suicide affects so many people these days, both in urban and rural Ireland.
-Everyone knows someone affected by it in some form I believe.
-My older brother Phillip, aged 28, on October 8th 2005 sadly took his own life and it left so many questions unanswered to all of us, when it came out of the blue.
+Suicide affects so many people, both in urban and rural Ireland.
+It feels like everyone knows someone affected by it in some form.
+My older brother Phillip, aged 28, on October 8th 2005 sadly took his own life and it left so many questions unanswered to all of us.
+It seemed to us to have come out of the blue.
 We, as a close family, felt emotionally devastated at the time.

 Nearly nine years this year and I have only just begun the journey to heal and accept that I could not change the situation.
 When my brother died by suicide I was left reeling and the grief was overwhelming, wondering if I could have done something to prevent this.
 As we faced life after our loved one’s suicide we remembered that we don't have to go it alone.

 All my emotions such as shock, anger, guilt and despair went up and down over the next weeks and months.
 I was still in 4th year in school at the time.
 I had difficultly concentrating and had a loss of usual activities.
 It felt physically and emotionally exhausting to me.
 Understanding your emotions, as well as learning something to help others may ease your grief.

 My advice to anyone dealing with this loss or anyone feeling down, depressed or suicidal would be:

 - Reach out to loved ones, friends and family.
 Surround yourself with people who are willing to listen.
 I spoke to the local school chaplain who assured me that with time your pain will heal.

 - Grieve in your own way.
 Not what someone else is going through.
 I found it extremely difficult to visit my brother’s gravesite until I was ready.

 - Know that there will be painful reminders of our brother including, birthdays, anniversaries and special occasions.
 And we include them in our celebrations, reminding ourselves that they are always remembered.